 QERM accepts applications September 1 – December 15 for admission to autumn quarter of the following year.
 The application submission deadline is December 15 for both domestic and international applications.
-Visit the UW Graduate School admissions page for more information on how to apply.
+Below is information specific to applying to QERM.
+Additional information about applying to UW can be found at the UW Graduate School admissions page.

 Following the application submission deadline, applications are reviewed by a committee comprised of QERM core faculty.
 Late January, the 6-8 highest ranked applicants are invited to interview with the program.
 Interviews happen on campus or via Skype in late February.
 Soon after the interview process, offers of admission are made to the highest ranked interviewees to fill the three funded positions.
 Those interviewees not offered admission are placed on a wait list and may be admitted if they are able to secure funding through a grant (such as the NSF grant) or through a research lab at the UW.